Perliss Vineyards | Expect Big Things from this Small Producer

 Location: Calistoga, Napa Valley, CA

 Total Production: Approximately 400 cases annually.

-Should You Go?
-Perliss is an exciting new producer patently demonstrating that the concept of terroir is alive and well in Napa Valley.
+The Bottom Line: Perliss is an exciting new producer patently demonstrating that the concept of terroir is alive and well in Napa Valley.
 With tiny production, top-notch quality and distinctive, age-worthy wines, Perliss Vineyards is a breath of fresh air just begging to be discovered.

 - The Perliss Vineyards logo is a Raven gripping a pearl in its mouth.
 The pearl is a play off of the Perliss name and represents something refined originating from the rugged landscape – while the contrasting Raven represents the landscape itself.
 Anthony says “The Raven is a strange bird, sort of like my family.”